 You can easily calculate the Bid-Ask Spread using Formula in the template provided.

-Bid-ask spread is a difference between the ask price and bid price quoted by the dealer for any financial instrument.
-If the Bid-ask spread is wider, it indicates there is less liquidity or more volatility for that particular financial instrument.
-If the bid-ask spread is narrower, then it indicates that there are more liquidity and less volatility for that security.
+The bid-ask spread is the difference between the asking price and the bid price quoted by the dealer for any financial instrument.
+If the Bid-ask spread is wider, it indicates less liquidity or more volatility for that particular financial instrument.
+If the bid-ask spread narrows, it indicates more liquidity and less volatility for that security.

-This has been a guide to Bid-Ask Spread formula, here we discuss its uses along with practical examples.
-We also provide you with Bid-Ask Spread calculator along with downloadable excel template.
+This has been a guide to the Bid-Ask Spread formula.
+Here, we discuss its uses along with practical examples.
+We also provide a Bid-Ask Spread calculator and a downloadable Excel template.